zectorpt/aksautoscalerwithcalico/README.md

 az aks update --resource-group $RESOURCE_GROUP_NAME --name $CLUSTER_NAME --cluster-autoscaler-profile ""
 kubectl scale deployment akstsdpl --replicas=500

-#Wait some minutes to allow the pods to be created
+# wait some minutes to allow the pods to be created
 kubectl scale deployment akstsdpl --replicas=1

 # Wait the scale down.
 It will take a couple of minutes